 “In my view,” Dr Kip said thoughtfully, “the fundamental difference between human beings and God lies in the way Mother Nature responds to each of them.
 God just talks and wow!, Mother Nature listens and acts as told.
 But this is not the case with human beings!
 Mother Nature does not obey them on simply hearing their words!
 She listens and obeys them through science………”

-This story and its online resources help learners become a pillar to their country’s efforts to develop through science application.
 To equip secondary schools in your country with this book, contact us here.

 Book 2

 “The admission into university had turned Richard into a hero in the home; his aunt practically adored him.
 He had set an example that she wanted all her children to emulate, namely studying up to university.
 To be fair, this was a dream of nearly every parent in the area; having a child at university elevated the family status.
-It was of little surprise therefore that the stubbornness of Eric, Ariko’s first child, ended up causing a lot of tension and uneasiness in the family.……..”
+It was of little surprise therefore that the stubbornness of Eric, Ariko’s first child, ended up causing a lot of uneasiness in the family.……..”

-This story helps learners become a pillar to their country’s efforts to transform socioeconomically.
 To equip secondary schools in your country with this book, contact us here.

 Book 3